dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 HilmoICD10_heart contains heart surgery codes (recorded from 1994).
 For a period up to 2019 a small correction is made to a 'CATEGORY' variable which records a source of a code  HPO1:3 - Procedure for demanding heart patient, old coding and HPN1:N - Procedure for demanding heart patient, new coding.
 Some HPO (old) fully numeric codes were mixed in with HPN (new) codes always starting with a letter “A”.
 HPN is changed to HPO for fully numeric codes.

-HilmoICD10_oper codes surgical procedure codes
+HilmoICD10_oper contains surgical procedure codes

 ## Cancer